jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 When a structured collection inserts, updates or removes an @rdf resource, the collections that derive from that collection are informed to act accordingly.
 A derived collection can be used to create collections and knows a multitude of use cases, some examples are:
 - Create a collection of all pictures in my pod, even though I have multiple canonical collections managing pictures.
-- Create a restricted view of resources that I could then use to share with others.
+- Create a restricted view of resources that I could then use to share with others. #todo[describe this in spec: use CONSTRUCT? look at derived resource]

 === Grouped Collection <sec:grouped-collection>

 Every @ldp container contained in a structured collection (@sec:structured-collection) is a grouped collection.
 Grouped collections are used to group resources in structured collections together to provide additional structure.
 This reduces cognitive load when browsing a collection.
-@fig:example-structure visualizes two ways of organizing images.
+@fig:example-structure visualizes two ways of organizing images, on the left by city and depicted person, and on the right by creation date and depicted person.

 #figure([